microsoft/lisa/README.md

 ### Prepare VHD to work in Azure
 `Applicable if you are uploading your own VHD with Linux OS to Azure.`

 A VHD with Linux OS must be made compatible to work in Azure environment.
-This includes –
+This includes ï¿½

         1. Installation of Linux Integration Services to Linux VM (if already not present)
         2. Installation of Windows Azure Linux Agent to Linux VM (if already not installed.)